You have read this article Simple small home designs.

 When it comes to furniture, contemporary translates to minimalist.
 Using contemporary furniture in your bedroom would require you to keep in mind both form and function.
 Opt for sleek functional furniture that allows maximum floor space.
 Designer metal furniture will serve your purpose to perfection.
 As a rule, your bed should not take up more than thirty percent of your bedroom space.
 Keep it centered in the room, with its headboard against the wall.

-You have read this article Bedroom / Designing / Interior with the title March 2012.
-You can bookmark this page URL https://moderndeserthomes.blogspot.com/2012/03/bedroom-interior-designing.html.
+with the title March 2012.
+You can bookmark this page URL http://moderndeserthomes.blogspot.com/2012/03/bedroom-interior-designing.html.
 Thanks!

 Interior Design Trends for Every Room in 2012